 In addition to courses in their chosen program/major, undergraduate students in all disciplines must follow a curriculum in Arts and Sciences.
-This is in fulfillment of the general education portion of their degree requirements.
+This is in fulfillment of the general education portion of their degree

-Through its Center for English Proficiency (C/EP), the university also conducts Intensive English programs designed to develop university-level English language skills in students requiring additional language study before commencing university.
+Through its Center for English Proficiency (CfEP), the university also conducts Intensive English programs designed to develop university-level English language additional language study before commencing university.

 The university's faculty possess appropriate academic credentials.
 Furthermore, many are or have been practicing professionals of note.
-In terms of faculty composition, North

-Americans have the highest representation of any national group.
+In terms of faculty composition, North Americans have the highest representation of any national group.

-AUD's multi-complex facility has been conceived with the objective of supporting the university's programs (both academic and extra-curricular) to an American standard.
-The campus surroundings include Dubai Internet City and Media City
+AUD's multi-complex facility has been conceived with the objective of supporting the university's programs (both academic and extra-curricular) to an surroundings include Dubai Internet City and Media City.